open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/graduation-guide.md

 **What is a speed blog?**
 You can write a speedblog and share with the OLS team.
 We will post your speedblog on the [OLS website]({{ site.url }}/posts).
-See this post for [guidance on speed blogging](https://software.ac.uk/speed-blogging-and-tips-writing-speed-blog-post).
+See this post for [guidance on speed blogging](https://software.ac.uk/speed-blogging-and-tips-writing-speed-blog-post), or explore [our guide]({% link openseeds/cohort-procedures-and-templates/speedblog.md %}) for further direction.
-See some examples of speedblogs from previous cohorts:
+Below are some examples of speedblogs from previous cohorts:
 - [Emma Karoune's speedblog]({% link _posts/2020-12-18-ols-2-participant-emma-karoune-speedblog.md %}).
 - [Fez's speedblog]({% link _posts/2021-04-30-ols-2-participant-fez-speedblog.md %}).
 - [Culture Track]({% link _posts/2019-10-21-culture-track.md %}).